watertap-org/watertap/docs/technical_reference/flowsheets/ADM1.rst

 Implementation
 --------------

-Figure 1 shows the process flow diagram for ADM1 where the flowsheet only includes the anaerobic digester ehich processes sludge to produce a biogas stream and residual sludge.
-S_h2 and S_ch4 exist in both vapor phase and liquid phase, S_co2 exists vapor phase, and the other components only exist in the liquid phase.
+Figure 1 shows the process flow diagram for ADM1 where the flowsheet only includes the anaerobic digester which processes sludge to produce a biogas stream and residual sludge.
+S_h2 and S_ch4 exist in both vapor phase and liquid phase, S_co2 exists in the vapor phase, and the other components only exist in the liquid phase.
 The amount of CO2 dissolved in the liquid phase is equivalent to S_IC - S_HCO3-.
 The flowsheet relies on the following key assumptions: